 Top Places To See in California

-After living in San Diego for several months as part of an exchange semester at university, the city quickly became my most favorite place in California!
-San Diego is often overlooked by travelers in California since it doesn’t offer any popular sights as LA or San Francisco, but it’s certainly worth a visit.
+After living in San Diego for several months as part of an exchange semester at university, the city quickly became my most favourite place in California!
+San Diego is often overlooked by travellers in California since it doesn’t offer any popular sights as LA or San Francisco, but it’s certainly worth a visit.
 The city is much more relaxed and less busy and overrun by tourists than other places in California, therefore you can enjoy the real Californian lifestyle here.

 If you’re into beaches and especially surfing, spend your time in Pacific Beach and Mission Beach – grab a surfboard and enjoy a drink in one of the classic surfer bars.
 Make sure to visit luxurious La Jolla with its beautiful mansions along the beach and the seals playing in the water.
 If you’re into nature, go hiking at Torrey Pines State Park or enjoy a stroll around Balboa Park or the world-class San Diego Zoo.
 For the best view on the city, head over to Coronado island for the skyline panorama.
 San Diego is especially known for its incredibly beautiful sunsets.
-My favorite place to watch the sun setting behind the Pacific Ocean is the stunning sunset cliffs.
+My favourite place to watch the sun setting behind the Pacific Ocean is the stunning sunset cliffs.
 When it comes to accommodation, the downtown area is a nice base to explore the city – but as in most American cities, you will need a car to get around.

-Not many people make it down to San Diego when traveling around California – but those who do fall in love with “America’s finest city”!
+Not many people make it down to San Diego when travelling around California – but those who do fall in love with “America’s finest city”!
 It is one of the top places to see in California.